The Effects Of A Controlling Mom On A Daughter

 Okay, I Have Been Effected By My Controlling Mother, What Should I Do?

 The first and most important thing to do is to practice self compassion.
 Growing up with a controlling parent is difficult.
-You might have made complicated choices that have caused you regret.
+You might have made complicated choices that have caused you to regret.
 When you are feeling controlled, it is common to rebel, to find ways to show that you are in charge of your life, not your mom.
 Forgive yourself if you made mistakes as you attempted to move toward adulthood and freedom.

 Since time began, women have made difficult choices in response to bad circumstances.
 If you felt pressure to marry, move out or relocate in an effort to escape a controlling mom, you are not alone.
 Forgive yourself for the choices you made when you were trying to get free.